Chapter Two: Getting Married

 I sat down at my desk and picked up my phone to call Daniel.
 He answered on the second ring.
 "Yes, darling?"

-"Hey love, I'm going to Emma's tonight after work because she thinks she found my wedding shoes.
-I'll probably eat dinner with her if you want to eat the leftover pizza from lunch today," I told him, making notes on things that I needed to finish tomorrow.
+"Hey, I'm going to Emma's tonight after work because she thinks she found my wedding shoes.
+I'll probably eat dinner with her if you want to eat the leftover pizza from lunch today," I told him, simultaneously taking notes on things that I needed to finish tomorrow.
 It was almost 5:30, time for me to go home.

 I rarely worked late at the office because I didn't want to become a workaholic.
 My older sister Cara and I had lost touch while I was in college, but I used the conversations with my mother to infer that Cara was constantly at work.
 She was a famous designer in New York City, and I was so proud of her, but she never had time for any personal life what-so-ever, let alone spending time with her family.
 I vowed that I would never let my work become more important than my family, and I planned on keeping that promise.

 I had another sister too, named Leah.
 Leah and I were close, but the small age gap between us caused a rift.
 We fought like cats and dogs when we were teenagers.
 We love each other, but we hardly ever talk anymore either.
-She lives in northern New York, in the small town I grew up in.
-Last I heard she wanted to go to cosmetology school.
+She lives in northern Virginia, a few hours from the small town I grew up in.
+Last I heard, she wanted to go to cosmetology school.